About Ocean Morisset Photography

 2001- Ocean establishes the Fort Greene Photography Organization, a membership organization of photographer amateurs and professionals.

 2003- Ocean travels to Havana, Cuba to teach a two week photography and arts workshop to Cuban youth under a grant secured by Cuban-American Photographer Nestor Hernandez.

 2004- Ocean travels to Gonaives, Haiti with the humanitarian organization Eritaj Foundation to deliver food aid and medical supplies to survivors of Hurricane Jeanne.
 While there, he photographs the resilience of the Haitian people with special emphasis placed on the food distribution efforts.
 The photo essay is called The Aftermath of Hurricane Jeanne and has been exhibited at Musician Wyclef Jean’s launch of his Foundation, Yele Haiti.

 2004- Ocean begins documenting the Black Gay community with projects that include Mukuru: Black Gay Elders and Pride in the City, New York’s Black Gay Pride celebrations.
-The Black Male Nude project also begins this year.

 2005- Ocean is accepted to the prestigious Eddie Adams Workshop for Photojournalism with his portfolio of images from The Aftermath of Hurricane Jeanne.
 At the end of the four day workshop, due to his outstanding performance, Ocean is awarded an assignment with The New York Times and TV Guide Magazine.

 2005- Select images from Ocean’s body of work of the Black Male Nude is published in the book, Black No. 5 published by Janssen Publishing, South Africa.

 2006- Ocean is commissioned to photograph the subject of Black Male Nudes for a book to be published out of the UK.